 Charlotte Symphony Orchestra

-In addition to his Carnegie Hall orchestral debut with the New Jersey Symphony, Fabio Mechetti has appeared as guest conductor with orchestras throughout the United States, including the Pacific Symphony and the orchestras of Seattle, Utah, Rochester, San Antonio, San Jose, Austin, Phoenix, Charlotte, Omaha, and the Long Island Philharmonic.
-He is also a frequent guest conductor in Mexico, Brazil, Venezuela, and Puerto Rico.
-Recent worldwide engagements include the BBC Scottish Symphony/Glasgow, the Malaysia Philharmonic/Kuala Lumpur, the RTVE Symphony Orchestra/Madrid, and the Tampere Philharmonic in Finland.
-In addition to the Auckland Philharmonia in New Zealand, he has also led orchestras throughout Scandinavia and Japan.
+In addition to his Carnegie Hall orchestral debut with the New Jersey Symphony, Mr. Mechetti has appeared as guest conductor with orchestras throughout the United States, including the Pacific Symphony and the orchestras of Austin, Charlotte, Omaha, Phoenix, Rochester, San Antonio, San Jose, Seattle, Utah, and the Long Island Philharmonic.
+Worldwide engagements include the Auckland Philharmonia/New Zealand, BBC Scottish Symphony/Glasgow, Odense Symphony Orchestra/Denmark, Quebec Symphony/Canada, the RTVE Symphony Orchestra/Madrid, and the Tampere Philharmonic/Finland.
+He is also a frequent guest conductor in Brazil, Mexico, Puerto Rico, Spain, and Venezuela, as well as throughout Japan and Scandinavia.

-An experienced opera conductor, Fabio Mechetti made his American debut with the Washington (D.C.)
+An experienced opera conductor, Mr. Mechetti made his American debut with the Washington (D.C.)
 Opera, served as music director of the Rio de Janeiro Opera, and directed productions in Syracuse, Spokane, and Brazil.
 He also led thirteen fully-staged operas during his tenure with the Jacksonville Symphony.

-Winner of the 1989 Malko International Conducting Competition in Denmark, Mr. Mechetti has been associate conductor of the National Symphony Orchestra/Washington, D.C. and resident conductor of the San Diego Symphony.
+Winner of the 1989 Malko International Conducting Competition in Denmark, Fabio Mechetti has been associate conductor of the National Symphony Orchestra/Washington, D.C. and resident conductor of the San Diego Symphony.
 His children’s programs in Washington won the 1985 National Endowment for the Arts Award for Best Educational Programming in the United States.